ShamimaNasrin/service-review-client/README.md

 # Dr. Watson
-## It is online dental service booking and review site.
+## It is an online dental service booking and review site.
 All the services are given by Dr. watson.

 ## Live preview: https://dentist-site-5c99e.web.app/